Alexx147896/Drink-Finder/README.md

 # **💻 Stack:**

-I used React and an API to fetch all the drinks, recipes and pictures.
+I used React, Tailwind and an API to fetch all the drinks, recipes and pictures.